St John’s Church Presented

-St. John’s Episcopal Church in Washington, CT, is offering a three week summer theater and musical camp for area children this July.
-The children will be introduced to the magic of theater arts– acting, dancing and singing.
-The camp culminates in two joyous performances of an original work based on the story of Noah’s Ark in the beautiful Ehrick Rossiter designed church.
-The play is written and directed by Tom Dulack specifically for this event.
-Mr. Dulack is an award-winning playwright and director who worked for years with the New York Philharmonic’s Young People’s Concert series.
+St. John’s Church offered a three week summer theater and musical camp for area children.
+The children were introduced to the magic of theater arts– acting, dancing and singing.
+The camp culminated in two joyous performances of an original work based on the story of Noah’s Ark in the beautiful Ehrick Rossiter designed church.
+The play was written and directed by Tom Dulack specifically for this event.